Joint Income Protection Insurance For Dual Income Couples

 If you’re in a similar situation to 25% of couples with a dual income, you’ll never have even contemplated Income Protection.

-It’s one of those insurance products that are not as heavily advertised as other common insurance products such as home insurance, life insurance and car insurance.
+Joint income protection insurance is one of those insurance products that is not as heavily advertised as other everyday products, such as home, life, and car insurance.

-A survey conducted by Liverpool Victoria In 2024 revealed some shocking statistics, listed below:
+A survey conducted by Liverpool Victoria in 2025 revealed some shocking statistics, listed below:

 • 3.2m homes are reliant on two incomes coming in to make ends meet